Meldrick Lewis

 Meldrick Lewis is a fictional character on the television series Homicide: Life on the Street, played by Clark Johnson.
 The character is loosely based on Baltimore detective Donald Waltemeyer and appeared in the series for its entire run.
 Lewis had the very first and last lines of the series.

 Born on September 10, 1962, Lewis was raised in Baltimore's Lafayette Court housing project.
 In 1996, he watched its demolition and kept a brick from the rubble as a memento.
 He attended Lake Clifton High School from 1976 to 1980.
 It is indicated he was raised Baptist, but his wedding was performed by a member of the Universal Life Church.

 Lewis joined the homicide unit in April 1990.
 His first partner in the series was Steve Crosetti, who occasionally irritated him with his arcane historical interests and demeanor.
 The two usually got along well, however, so Crosetti's later suicide deeply unnerved Lewis.
 At first he refused to even believe it could be a suicide, reasoning that Crosetti, a devout Catholic and devoted father, would never violate his faith and abandon his child.
 In time he accepted Crosetti's suicide but still felt a certain dismay that he had never known Crosetti was "in that kind of pain" and apparently felt he could not tell Lewis about his problems.
-Stan Bolander comforted Lewis by saying that in giving up his prized vintage yo-yo as a gift to Lewis, Crosetti was in his own way saying goodbye.
+Stan Bolander comforted Lewis by saying that in giving up his prized vintage yo-yo as a gift to Lewis, Crosetti was in his own way of saying goodbye.

 Lewis remained without a partner for a time until partnering with Mike Kellerman, who transferred into Homicide from the arson unit at the start of Season 4.
 This partnership initially worked reasonably well, but had some strains as Kellerman slid toward alcoholism and humiliation when he was falsely accused of having taken bribes while in his previous position.
 As Kellerman kept his problems less secret than Crosetti, Lewis was able to stop a potential suicide attempt.

 Lewis and Kellerman had earlier found themselves arguing with each other over a Nation of Islam group acting as a private security force in a Baltimore City housing project.
 During a homicide investigation, the Muslims baited Kellerman with racial remarks, and it did not help when Lewis agreed with the Muslims' presence in the projects as because of them, there were fewer homicides in the projects.
 Lewis nonetheless forced the Muslims' leader to answer both him and Kellerman (the leader would only speak to Black homicide detectives about the identity of a murder suspect) during an attempt at turning the two against each other.